-The Company anticipates that its cash and cash equivalents, marketable securities and cash flows from future operations will be sufficient to fund its known cash needs for at least the next 12 months.
-Cash flows from operations in the near future will depend primarily upon the Company either increasing revenues from sales of its umbilical cord blood cellular storage services and the CéllesM service, or reducing expenses.
-If expected increases in revenues are not realized, or if expenses are higher than anticipated, the Company may be required to reduce or defer cash expenditures or otherwise manage its cash resources during the next 12 months so that they are sufficient to meet the Company's cash needs for that period.
-In addition, the Company may consider seeking equity or debt financing if deemed appropriate for its plan of operations, and if such financing can be obtained on acceptable terms.
-There is no assurance that any reductions in expenditures, if necessary, will not have an adverse effect on the Company's business operations, including sales activities and the development of new services and technology.
+The Company anticipates that its cash and cash equivalents, marketable securities and cash flows from future operations will be sufficient to fund its current operations cash needs for at least the next 12 months.
+Cash flows from operations in the near future will depend primarily upon the Company's sales of its umbilical cord blood cellular storage services and the Célles service, collecting up-front fees from licensees, as well as its management of ongoing expenses.
+If expected revenues are not realized, or if expenses are higher than anticipated, the Company may be required to reduce or defer cash expenditures or otherwise manage its cash resources during the next 12 months so that they are sufficient to meet the Company's cash needs in the future.
+Additionally the Company recently retained an investment banking firm to assist it in exploring potential strategic acquisition candidates that would fit strategically into the Company's business.
+In the event the Company's current cash on hand is insufficient for its operations or to finance a desired acquisition,, the Company may consider seeking equity or debt financing if deemed appropriate for its plan of operations or for strategic acquisitions, and if such financing can be obtained on acceptable terms.
+There is no assurance that any equity financing would not be dilutive to stockholders and that any reductions in expenditures, if necessary, will not have an adverse effect on the Company's business operations, including sales activities and the development of new services and technology.